krmanik/image-occlusion-in-browser/README.md

 - The user experience is not so good as compared to desktop but it can be used to create decks.

 # Todo
-- Deck export from browser
+- <s>Deck export from browser</s> View: https://github.com/infinyte7/image-occlusion-in-browser#step-3-b
 - <s>Create rectangle by drawing on screen</s>.
 To create rectangle at any part of screen then first select the button (below image), then tap at two points (top left corner and bottom right corner) to create rectangle of that width and height inside editor window.
 Note: Always reset zoom before creating rectangle using this.
 <br>![](demo/select_to_create.PNG)